Robin-Haupt-1/Portfolio/README.md

 ### Technologies used

-Python für das Backend und PyQt5 für die GUI-Elemente
+Python for the backend and PyQt5 for the graphical user interface

 [GitHub Repo](https://github.com/Robin-Haupt-1/Auto-Sync-Anki-Addon)